polywrap/safe-playground/README.md

 This section presents an in-depth look at two of the scripts: multisend and sponsored transactions.

-The scripts fetch a chain of Wraps from IPFS.

 ## Multisend

 This script sends test ERC-20 tokens to two separate recipient addresses.

-1. Invokes **Ethers Wrap** to get the balance of the Safe
-2. Invokes **Ethers Wrap** to mint test ERC-20 tokens to the Safe
+1. Invokes **Ethers Wrap** to mint test ERC-20 tokens to the Safe
-3. Invokes **Ethers Wrap** to transfer half the amount of test tokens to `receiverOne`
-4. Invokes **Ethers Wrap** to transfer the other half the amount of test tokens to `receiverTwo`
+2. Invokes **Ethers Wrap** to transfer half of the test tokens to `receiverOne` and the other half to `receiverTwo`
-5. Invokes **Safe Wrap** to batch these two transactions into a multisend using `createMultiSendTransaction` method
+3. Invokes **Safe Wrap** to batch these two transactions into a multisend transaction using `createMultiSendTransaction` method
-6. Invokes **Safe Wrap** to add signatures of the two owners to this batch transaction
+4. Invokes **Safe Wrap** to add the signatures of the two owners to this batch transaction
-7. Invokes **Safe Wrap** to `executeTransaction`
+5. Invokes **Safe Wrap** to `executeTransaction`

 ## Sponsored Transaction

 This script sends a transaction to the Gelato Relayer which executes the transaction on behalf of the user.
-The user can execute the transaction using ERC-20s instead of ETH, thanks to the Gelato Relayer.

 1. Invokes **Ethers Wrap** to store a value `7` on a `storage` smart contract
 2. Defines `metaTransactionData` which has the `storage` smart contract address
-3. Invokes **Ethers Wrap** to estimate the gas fees in ETH
+3. Invokes **Ethers Wrap** to estimate the ETH gas fees to be paid
 4. Invokes **Account Abstraction Wrap** to predict the Safe address using `getSafeAddress` method
 5. Invokes **Account Abstraction Wrap** to `relayTransaction`, relaying the transaction to update the `storage` contract value to `7`